-The Pixel 4 (and 4 XL) might only be six months old, but a lot has happened since then.
-Samsung revealed its new Galaxy S20 series, Motorola announced its first high-end phone in years, and the OnePlus 8 and 8 Pro debuted.
-The Pixel 4 has also changed over the past few months — it has received several new software features, and the price has been cut.
+The Pixel 4 (and 4 XL) might only be nine months old, but a lot has happened since then.
+Samsung revealed its new Galaxy S20 series, Motorola announced its first high-end phone in years, and the OnePlus 8 and 8 Pro are now widely available.
+The Pixel 4 has also changed over the past few months, with several new software features and price fluctuations.

 Hardware: Acceptable, but not amazing

 Google's Pixel phones have never been known for cutting-edge hardware, but the Pixel 4 and 4 XL are still plenty powerful enough for checking emails, playing games, and chatting with friends.
 Both models have a speedy Snapdragon 855 processor paired with 6GB RAM, large AMOLED screens with a smooth 90Hz refresh rate, and 64 or 128GB of internal storage.

 |Storage||64 or 128GB|